longndt/react-course/lesson3-api-data/readme.md

 After completing this lesson, you will be able to:

 - Understand REST API concepts and HTTP methods (GET, POST, PUT, DELETE)
--  Integrate React with Node.js/Express backends and databases
+- Integrate React with backend APIs using Axios
--  Implement data fetching patterns with fetch API and React Query
 - Handle loading states, errors, and edge cases professionally
--  Build complete CRUD operations with optimistic updates
+- Build complete CRUD operations with proper error handling
--  Manage complex application state with data synchronization
+- Use React Query for advanced data management (optional)
--  Implement search, filtering, sorting, and pagination
+- Implement search and filtering functionality
--  Handle file uploads and media management
--  Secure API calls with authentication tokens
 - Debug API integration issues effectively

 ---